 That slow station picked up considerably while I was there, and the idea of rest and recovery seemed to be diminishing.
 One early morning call I heard another pop; this time in my hip.
-Within two months I would leave the fire service for good, and be trying desperately to find something else to occupy my time and make some money.
+Within two months I would leave the fire service for good, and try desperately to find something else to occupy my time and make money.

 I don’t believe anyone ever considered art a “safety net.”
 However, when I was left in the state I was in for so long, it seemed that no nine to five would allow the time for me to deal with the pain.
 Art did.